yegamble/tryte-crypt-go/README.md

 `go run main.go`

 ## Endpoints (Recommended Offline Use Only)
-To make this simple to use, I made 3 endpoints.
+To make this simple to use, 3 endpoints were created.
 I do not recommend using this on a website to generate seeds, only if you build offline and generate yourself.

 | Endpoint  | Form Data                                                           |
 | :---------| :-------------------------------------------------------------------|